 With active speakers, however, each driver is fed by its own amplifier.
 Because, therefore, the crossovers work at line-level rather than speaker-level, you can use more accurate components, and therefore calibrate with more accuracy.

 - The best active speakers on the market right now

 The main downside of this isn’t so much the cost - powered speakers are more expensive at first glance, but you are, of course, buying the amplification to go with them, so they can turn out to be better value for money than a separate speaker and amp combo.
 It's more that, if you want to upgrade your system in the future, you’re going to have to do so with the whole thing.

 That’s where you may end up spending more money in the long run.

-We usually find better sound can be accomplished more easily using separate components – a source, amplifier, good cables and interconnects, and a separate pair of speakers – but powered/active speakers, if done well, are an obvious exception.
+We usually find better sound can be accomplished more easily using separate components – a source, stereo amplifier, good speaker cables and audio interconnects, and a separate pair of speakers – but powered/active speakers, if done well, are an obvious exception.